NewJeans: 2024–2026: Conflict with Hybe, hiatus, and Danielle's contract termination

 The group filed an objection to the injunction, which was upheld in favor of ADOR in April.
-The group then filed an appeal to the Seoul High Court and subsequently also stopped using the "NJZ" name.
+The group then filed an appeal to the Seoul High Court and stopped using the "NJZ" name.
 On May 30, the same District Court ordered each member to pay ADOR for every unauthorized activity performed from that date onward.
 On June 18, the High Court denied the group's appeal, with ADOR releasing a statement hoping the members would return "to where they belong".
 On August 14 and September 11, the Seoul Central District Court held two mediation sessions between NewJeans and ADOR, both of which concluded without agreement.
 On October 30, the court ruled in favor of ADOR, upholding the validity of the contracts until 2029.
 The members said they would appeal the ruling, but on November 12, ADOR announced that Haerin and Hyein had agreed to return to work with the label.
 The remaining three members then announced their intent to return, with ADOR stating they were "confirming the sincerity of [their intentions]."
+On December 29, ADOR announced that an agreement had been reached for Hanni to return to the company, and that the exclusive contract with Danielle was terminated, in the following day suing her, and other close collaborators, for ₩43 billion (US$29.8 million) in damages.
+Minji's contract discussions are still ongoing.
+ADOR reported on May 7, 2026, that talks were still ongoing, describing them as progressing "positively".

+2026–present: Resumption of activities

+On July 22, 2026, a number of short videos and photos were posted to NewJeans social media accounts to promote "2026 Summer of NewJeans", though ADOR stated that no decisions have been made regarding future activities and it will be shared once discussions with the members have been concluded.
+On August 14, Haerin appeared in Marie Claire Korea for Dior Beauty, her first project with ADOR following the lawsuits.
+Hyein followed on August 22, appearing in Harper's Bazaar Korea for Bottega Veneta.